muffato/muffato.github.io/cv.md

 _2001 to 2002_

-I implemented a JPEG encoder/decoder from scratch, i.e. without using any libraries, reading the documentation of the compression algorithm.
+I implemented a JPEG encoder/decoder from scratch, i.e. without using any libraries, only reading the documentation of the compression algorithm.

 I also wrote a reader / writer for the BMP file format, and a library to manipulate, transform, and apply effects to images.